Get insider access

 Sennheiser HD 800 S

 The Sennheiser HD 800 S are better audiophile headphones for neutral sound than the Philips Fidelio X3.
 The Sennheiser are better-built, and they have a more stable fit.
-They have a more neutral, balanced sound profile and better passive soundstage performance.
+They have bigger and more immersive passive soundstage performance.
 However, they're a lot more expensive.

 Test Results